October 18th is unofficially National Chocolate Cupcake Day in the United States. Use fair trade chocolate in your recipe!

 Before your next vacation or travel adventure, take the time to learn about the Tourism Child-Protection Code of Conduct.

-Having a bbq this holiday season?
-Make sure your using fair trade ingredients!
+Planning a bbq this summer?
+Make sure you're using fair trade items!

 Support Tribe: Run For Love by joining their social media campaign!